bpatient78/discovery/README.md

 ## Functional Requirements

+- What are primary scenario groupings (categories) where discovery is needed.
 - Who discovers (an entity)
 - Who is discovered (another entity or a class of entities)
 - What information is being discovered?